Bronx-Westchester Christmas Bird Count

 A Northern Saw-whet Owl in Kings Point

-2 Orange-crowned Warbles, 1 in Sprain Ridge in Yonkers and the other in East Bronx
+Two Orange-crowned Warbles, one in Rye and the other in the Soundview section of East Bronx

 New High Counts